 William Henry Jackson Collection

 Scotts Bluff National Monument houses the world's largest collection of original William Henry Jackson sketches, paintings, and photographs.
-Many are on display in the Visitor Center at Scotts Bluff.
-In addition, the entire collection is available to view online at whjcollection.com.
+Many reproductions are on display in the Visitor Center at Scotts Bluff as the originals are fragile and have faded.
+The website with images of the collection is temporarily unavailable.